 - Stock.
 Use chicken stock, though vegetable stock works as well.

 - Herbs.
-Chopped parsley and filé powder (ground sassafras leaves, a traditional thickener) to taste if desired.
+Chopped parsley and filé powder to taste if desired.

 How to Make Cajun Chicken and Sausage Gumbo

 Brown the Chicken and Andouille.
-First, heat up a large pot or Dutch oven to medium high heat and add your olive oil.
-Season the chicken with salt and pepper and brown it along with the andouille a couple minutes per side, stirring.
+Heat a large pot or Dutch oven over medium-high heat and add a bit of oil.
+When the oil is shimmering, season the chicken with salt and pepper and nestle it into the pot along with the andouille.

 Learn more about How to Make a Roux (includes video).

 Simmer.
-Add the chicken stock.
-Scrape up the brown bits from the bottom.
-Add bay leaf and bring to a a boil, stirring occasionally.
+Pour in the chicken stock and stir, scraping up any browned bits from the bottom of the pot - they’re pure flavor.
+Add the bay leaf and bring the gumbo to a gentle boil, stirring occasionally.

 Boom!
 Done!
 Now it's time to enjoy your hearty, comforting chicken and sausage gumbo.
 This is one of my very favorite recipes in the whole world.
 Patty's, too.
 Don't forget the hot sauce!